Payback (2013): Aftermath

 On the next night's Raw, Sheamus faced Team Rhodes Scholars (Cody Rhodes and Damien Sandow) in a two-on-one handicap match, but lost.
 Four days later on SmackDown, Rhodes faced Sheamus in a losing effort, and after the match, Sandow attacked Sheamus.
 Three days later on Raw, Sheamus teamed with Christian to defeat Team Rhodes Scholars.
 On SmackDown, Sheamus defeated Sandow in a Dublin Street Fight.

 Christian returned on the June 17 episode of Raw.
 Four days later on SmackDown, after beating Drew McIntyre, The Shield attacked him, setting up a match between Christian and Dean Ambrose on the June 26 episode of Main Event.
 Christian won after Seth Rollins and Roman Reigns attacked him, until The Usos saved him.
 On the June 24 episode of Raw, The Usos won a triple threat tag team match to determine the number one contenders to the WWE Tag Team Championship.
 Christian and The Usos defeated The Shield on the June 28 episode of SmackDown.

 On the June 24 episode of Raw, Chris Jericho and Ryback fought over being left off the card for Money in the Bank, so Vickie Guerrero put them in a match against each other at the PPV.

 The feud between AJ Lee and Kaitlyn continued at Money in the Bank, where AJ (with Big E Langston) defeated Kaitlyn (with Layla) to retain the WWE Divas Championship.

 Payback returned the following year, becoming an annual PPV for WWE until the 2017 event, which was the final Payback until it was reinstated in 2020.
-The 2020 event would in turn be the final Payback as an event was not scheduled for 2021.

 Results

-Lumberjacks for 3 Stages of Hell match (stage 1): Alex Riley, Antonio Cesaro, Big E Langston, Brodus Clay, Cody Rhodes, Curt Hawkins, Curtis Axel, Damien Sandow, Darren Young, Drew McIntyre, Epico, The Great Khali, Heath Slater, Jey Uso, Jimmy Uso, Jinder Mahal, JTG, Justin Gabriel, Kane, Primo, R-Truth, Sheamus, Sin Cara, The Miz, Ted DiBiase, Tensai, Titus O'Neil, Wade Barrett, Yoshi Tatsu and Zack Ryder.
+Lumberjacks for 3 Stages of Hell match (stage 1): Alex Riley, Antonio Cesaro, Big E Langston, Brodus Clay, Cody Rhodes, Curt Hawkins, Curtis Axel, Damien Sandow, Darren Young, Drew McIntyre, Epico, The Great Khali, Heath Slater, Jey Uso, Jimmy Uso, Jinder Mahal, JTG, Justin Gabriel, Kane, Primo, R-Truth, Sheamus, Sin Cara, The Miz, Ted DiBiase, Tensai, Titus O'Neil, Wade Barrett, Yoshi Tatsu, and Zack Ryder.